 Also, I know it’s silly, but I totally went all out with my hair as well.
 I was pretty close with my hairdresser at that time, but after her two previous attempts at formal styles left me crying in the car we decided to go another direction.
 My hair is fairly long, but I wanted it longer for the wedding, so she offered to pick me up some extensions with her discount and color them to match my hair.
 After several unanswered texts and voicemails left me feeling like a jealous ex-girlfriend, I bought the hair myself and scheduled an appointment with someone else.
 I ended up spending a small fortune on the whole ordeal, but it felt worth it: $200 for the hair, $70 to color it, $50 for the trial and $100 for the wedding day style.
 (I feel compelled to note that I’m still pissed that I spent as much as I did on the day of the wedding because the salon’s active price list shows the trial hair as included in the total price.)

 Ultimately, I didn’t feel that she was especially honest or talented so I lied and canceled my appointment about a week before the wedding, citing something about the cost being budget-prohibitive.
 The (supposedly) agreed-upon rate was $100 for both sessions, but I had already effectively paid the bulk of it after listening to her talk shit about everyone else in town while she applied makeup that didn’t match me or my coloring.
-After the rage-tears subsided, I went to Nordstrom (alone) and met with the only kind of makeup artist I can trust with utmost confidence – a gay man.
+After the rage-tears subsided, I went to Nordstrom (alone) and met with the only kind a makeup artist.
 I showed him a photo and he whipped my look into shape, directing me to all the right products and showed me how to recreate his work at home.
 I hugged him, and practiced nearly a dozen times before the wedding and I’m thrilled with my choice to do my own.

 Was there anything you would have done differently, in retrospect?
 Looking back, I would have asked more people to help.
 We would have had a little more fun during the planning stages if we’d allowed more folks help us out from the beginning.
 Instead, we stubbornly refused offers for help until much closer to the wedding date.
 That cotton-stringing party I mentioned above?
 Ultimately, my in-laws came to the rescue with four additional hands for stringing.